 10 TED Talks About Human Behavior Worth Watching

-TED Talks are a great way for the world’s most brilliant people to communicate highly advanced or technical content in a very easy and entertaining format.
-We have gathered some of the great talks about human behavior below.
-There are tons more and we encourage you to go to TED.com for hundreds of hours of high-quality entertainment and education in all sorts of fields.
+TED Talks are a great way for the world’s most brilliant people to communicate anything from big ideas to minute details in a format that is both easy and entertaining.
+We have gathered some of the best talks about human behavior below, covering everything from memory and consciousness, to decision-making and the very nature of human behavior.

-We hope you will enjoy these 10 talks from the world of human behavior and its innovators and deep thinkers.
+We hope you will enjoy these 10 talks from some of the innovators and deep thinkers in the field of human behavior.

 Behavioral economist Dan Ariely, the author of Predictably Irrational, uses classic visual illusions and his own counter-intuitive (and sometimes shocking) research findings to show how we’re not as rational as we think when we make decisions.